 Add some extra jingle and sparkle to your backyard this year with a handmade beaded wind chime!
-I’ll admit I’m a bit of a craft supply hoarder and have accumulated a massive amount of beautiful beads over the years but have barely used them.
+I’ll admit that I’m a bit of a craft supply hoarder and have accumulated a massive amount of beautiful beads over the years but have barely used them.
 This project is the perfect excuse to get out my bead supply and make something I’ll enjoy seeing out my window every day.

 - Assorted beads and charms